-A keen chamber musician, Eric has performed with violinists Cecilia Bernardini, Muriel Cantoreggi and Gordan Nikolić, baroque oboist Alfredo Bernardini, cellists Jan-Erik Gustafsson and Marc Coppey, and pianists Paolo Giacometti and Dejan Lazić, amongst many others.
-He was a member of the Cristofori Piano Quartet between 2006 and 2011.
-He has been invited to chamber music festivals in the Netherlands, Germany, Italy, the United Kingdom and Australia.
+A keen chamber musician, Eric has performed with violinists Cecilia Bernardini, Muriel Cantoreggi and Gordan Nikolić, cellists Jan-Erik Gustafsson and Marc Coppey, pianists Paolo Giacometti and Dejan Lazić, and with oboist Alfredo Bernardini.
+A former member of the Cristofori Piano Quartet, Eric has been invited to chamber music festivals in the Netherlands, Germany, Italy, the United Kingdom and Australia.

 Eric studied with Dmitry Ferschtman in Amsterdam and with Richard Lester in London at the Guildhall School of Music & Drama.
 Eric participated in masterclasses with Anner Bylsma, Colin Carr, Frans Helmerson, Steven Isserlis, Ralph Kirshbaum, Heinrich Schiff and the Florestan Trio.